nidhiisinghh/nidhiisinghh/README.md

 <h1 align="center">Hi 👋, I'm Nidhi Singh – Still Learning, Always Building! 🚀</h1>

 <h3 align="center">
-CSE undergrad passionate about full-stack and Android development.
-Skilled in the MERN stack, currently exploring Kotlin and Android Studio to build seamless cross-platform experiences.
-Always learning, always building — one line of code at a time.
+CSE undergrad driven by a love for full-stack and Android development.
+Skilled in the MERN stack, now diving into Kotlin and Android Studio to build seamless, impactful apps.
+Enthusiastic about open source — it's a space to learn, grow and collaborate with developers worldwide.
+Always building, always exploring — one line of code at a time.
 </h3>

 ---